 How interest rates work (accrual and capitalization)

-Interest rates do what’s called “accrue”–or, add up.
-Every day or month, your interest is calculated for a pro-rated time period, based the accrual period and interest rate.
+Interest rates “accrue”–or, add up.
+Every day or month, your interest is calculated for a pro-rated time period, based on the accrual period and interest rate.
 This accrual is not added to the balance of the loan, but it instead comes due with the next payment.

 So, for example, if your student loan balance is $10,000 and you have a 5% interest rate.
 If your interest accrues once per month, you would owe about $42 in interest.

 $500 / 12 months = $42 in interest